ianbaxter/poetical/README.md

 ## Deploy

 Replace all instances of https://floating-woodland-24825.herokuapp.com in HTML verbs with your own Heroku app URL.

 To create a production build with Heroku:

 ```
 npm start
 ```

-## Tasks:

-  - enable login/user system functionality